 On Stripe Issuing, the MCC for each transaction is provided as a value for

-merchant_data.category on Authorization objects.
-Some businesses may not fit into a specific category, in which case they’re categorized as miscellaneous.
+merchant_data.category on Authorisation objects.
+Some businesses may not fit into a specific category, in which case they’re categorised as miscellaneous.

-The MCC is included in the Authorization object, which provides 20+ details about the transaction.
+The MCC is included in the Authorisation object, which provides 20+ details about the transaction.